Taiwan Strait: Economy

 Fishermen have used the strait as a fishing resource since time immemorial.
 In the modern world, it is the gateway used by ships of almost every kind on passage to and from nearly all the important ports in Northeast Asia.
-In 2020 Chinese vessels had been illegally fishing and dredging sand on the Taiwanese half of the strait.
+Chinese vessels often trespass into Taiwanese territorial waters to fish or dredge sand, leading to interceptions by the Coast Guard Administration as well as seizures, confiscations, and fines.

 Taiwan is building major wind farms in the strait.